dhuang8/Tall-Bot/README.md

 to_symbol (optional) - the currency symbol you are exchanging to.
 Default is USD.
 ## yt
-.yt (youtube_id)
+.yt (youtube_link or search_term)

-plays audio from a YouTube link in a voice channel
+plays audio from a YouTube link in a voice channel or returns a YouTube link if its a search term and not in a voice channel

-youtube_id - can either be the full YouTube URL or the unique 11 characters at the end of the URL
 ## yts
 .yts (search_turn) \[number_of_results]